mara/mara-example-project-1/README.md

 ### Loading the Olist e-commerce and marketing public data

-The data is loaded as part of the initial build with `make`.
-You can (re-)load the data into a Postgres database with
+You can load the data into a Postgres database with

 ```console
 $ make load-olist-data